Britney Spears’ Conservatorship Is More Complicated Than You Think

 Advertisement

 According to the podcast Britney’s Gram, they received a voicemail from an anonymous paralegal who alleged that Spears was being held against her will and that she was in a facility, not because she was upset about her father, but because she refused to take her medication and Jamie had her put there.
-None of this has been proven beyond the podcasts' report, but between this,and Spears’ mom liking #FreeBritney posts on the internet, the movement took off again in full force.
+None of this has been proven beyond the podcasts' report, but between this and Spears’ mum liking #FreeBritney posts on the internet, the movement took off again in full force.

 From a legal standpoint, whoever acts as Spears' conservator has the power to make decisions on her behalf regarding care she receives for her physical and mental health.
 The reasons for her stay may not be known outside of Spears' explanation.
 Whether she checked in voluntarily or was involuntarily committed by her conservator is not clear, but, according to the laws around conservatorship, her father or current guardian is technically allowed to sign off on this kind of mental treatment.